KrzysztofP98/R-inventory-dashboard/README.md

 Load Data: Make sure the data file dataInventoryManagementRestaurant.csv is available in the specified path (data/dataInventoryManagementRestaurant.csv).

-Run the Code:

 Save the provided R script in a file (e.g., app.R).
 Open RStudio or another R IDE.
 Set the working directory to the location of your R script.
 Run the script to start the Shiny application.

-`source("app.R")`
+    source("app.R")

 Interact with the Dashboard: